NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The basic concept of a bi-phasic shock energy is to add a negative follow-up phase to the conventional mono-phasic shock to achieve the same defibrillation result using lesser energy

-After more than four years, NIHON KOHDEN remained unable to offer biphasic defibrillators and the company had no idea of how to make it happen except to look for a suitable partner with biphasic technology for the Japanese domestic market when the demand for biphasic AEDs emerged.
+When the demand for biphasic AEDs emerged in the Japanese domestic market, the company opted to rely on finding a suitable partner with biphasic technology for co-operation.
 A strategic OEM distribution agreement was announced in January 2002 that Nihon Kohden would market Cardiac Science's line of AEDs under Nihon Kohden's trade name.
 This arrangement was a big success and many AED-9200 and AED-9231 were sold in Japan as reflected in annual reports and presentations.

 NIHON KOHDEN CardioLife AED-9200 and AED-9231 were highlighted to have very good sales in FY2006 financial results presentation